dgurudot/tg/help/en-US/TERMS.md

 If you do not agree with any term of provision of our Terms of Use you should not use our Site, Services, Content or Information.
 Please be advised that your continued use of the Site, Services, Content, or Information provided shall indicate your consent and agreement to our Terms and Conditions.

+**What these Terms cover.** These Terms apply to everything we offer under the TradeGrub name, including our chart platform, our trading platform (which connects to your brokerage accounts), our API platform, Strategist (our AI assistant) and our embeddable widgets, together with our websites and mobile apps (together, the "Services").
+Section 32 describes each of them.
+Some Services have additional terms, which are posted where you access them and apply in addition to these Terms.

 By using TradeGrub Services, you're agreeing to be bound by all of these Terms of Use ("Terms and Conditions" or "Terms of Use" or "Terms") including the binding arbitration and class action waiver detailed below.

 Supplemental terms of use or documents that may be posted on the Site from time to time are hereby expressly incorporated herein by reference.
 We reserve the right, in our sole discretion, to make changes or modifications to these Terms of Use at any time and for any reason.